MSCLoaderPro/docs/ForCreators/EmbededResources.md

-# *Embeded Resources* #
+# Embeded Resources

-# locating/making a resources file
+## Locating/making a resources file

 Adding a resource to your project is one of the easiest processes in modding.

-if you want to add a resource follow these simple steps:
+If you want to add a resource follow these simple steps:

-1. click on `Project` in the header of Visual Studio and then click on `'YourModName' Properties`.
+1. Click on `Project` in the header of Visual Studio and then click on `'YourModName' Properties`.

 ![tut_1](/EmbededResources/Media/1.png)

-2. a tab should have opened and should look like this.
+2. A tab should have opened and should look like this.

 ![tut_2](/EmbededResources/Media/2.png)

-3. click on `Resources`, you should see this now.
+3. Click on `Resources`, you should see this now.

 ![tut_3](/EmbededResources/Media/3.png)

-4. if you don't see that but see this, click on  `This project does not contain a default resources file.
+4. If you don't see that but see this, click on `This project does not contain a default resources file.
 Click here to create one.`

 ![tut_4](/EmbededResources/Media/4.png)

-# Adding a resource
+## Adding a resource

-!> NOTICE: this doesn't fully apply to adding Mod Icons! use this tutorial: [Adding mod icon](ForCreators/EmbededResources.md?id=adding-mod-icon)
+!> NOTICE: this doesn't fully apply to adding Mod Icons!
+Use this tutorial: [Adding mod icon](ForCreators/EmbededResources.md?id=adding-mod-icon)

-1. click on the arrow left to `Add Resource` you should see this.
+1. Click on the arrow left to `Add Resource` you should see this.

 ![tut_5](/EmbededResources/Media/5.png)

-2. click on `Add Existing File...` a file explorer window should have opened, now find your resource on your computer and select it. then click on `Open when you found it.`
+2. Click on `Add Existing File...` a file explorer window should have opened, now find your resource on your computer and select it. then click on `Open when you found it.`

-# Adding mod icon
+## Adding mod icon

 Adding an icon to the mod is a very simple and fast process.
-It involves simply adding an image file into Resources of the assembly. unfortunately, due to System.Image library limitations built into Unity3D, an image extension has to be removed.
+It involves simply adding an image file into Resources of the assembly.
+Unfortunately, due to System.Image library limitations built into Unity3D, an image extension has to be removed.

 You need an image in **PNG** format in the **1:1** ratio.
 The recommended resolution is **56x56** pixels.
 Name it something simple (for example, **icon.png**).